ipfs-cluster/ipfs-cluster/docs/collaborative-pinsets-rfc.md

 The purpose of Raft is to maintain a shared state by providing a distributed append-only log.
 In a Raft cluster, the log is maintained by an elected Leader, compacted and snapshotted convieniently.
 IPFS Cluster has spent significant efforts in detaching the state representation from raft, and allowing transformations (upgrades) to run indepedently, based solely on the "state component".

-### A new consensus component using a blockchain
+### A new consensus component using a IPFS-backed CRDTs

 In order to be consistent with how components are meant to interact with each-other, it makes sense to implement the shared state maintenance in a new `go-libp2p-consensus` implementation.
 The main pain points in a collaborative cluster will be:

 * Security: all peers should not be able to control or influence the behaviour of all other peers (including updating the state).
-For this, we will introduce the notion of a *trusted peerset*.
+For this, we will introduce the notion of a *trusted peerset* along with RPC endpoint authorization.
 * Scalability: this consensus layer should support very large number of peers, efficient broadcast of state updates.
-For this we will introduce a blockchain-based consensus layer and improvements on how we interact with other peers over RPC.
+For this we will introduce a CRDT-based "consensus" layer (it's not consensus per-se) and rely on improved Pubsub mechanisms as provided by libp2p.

 ### Security: Authentication and authorization for collaborative pinning